emp0ry/locateImageOnScreen/README.md

 # Locate Image On Screen
-Locate an image on the screen and return its position using [OpenCV](https://github.com/opencv/opencv)
+Locate an image on the all screens and return its position using [OpenCV](https://github.com/opencv/opencv)

 ## Example of use
 ```cpp